 The general Masters of Engineering (MEng) degree in Mechanical Engineering offered at the University of Waterloo is a course work program open to students who satisfy the admission requirements.
 The MEng Program takes three to six terms to complete (one to two years) as a full-time student or the maximum time limit for completion of Master's degree requirements totally on a part-time basis is fifteen terms.

-MEng students can also earn one of three exciting graduate diplomas in conjunction with the MEng degree:
+MEng students can also earn one of three exciting graduate diplomas in conjunction with the MEng degree, with no extra cost:

 These growing fields of strategic interest to the economy are ideal for skills upgrading by internationally trained engineers and for professional development for working engineers.

 Please note that only one graduate diploma can be earned in conjunction with the MEng degree.

 General admission requirements for MEng Degree: Requirements are the same requirements as those existing in University, Faculty and MME Department.

 Overall MEng Degree Requirements: Same as Faculty of Engineering requirements plus a communications course.

 NOTE: For all inquiry e-mails, please allow up to 48 hours for a response from one of our graduate administrators.
 Please do not send multiple e-mails within this time frame